 - Off with His Head!: Done posthumously by the headhunters in Home Is the Hunter.

 - Physical God: Horrifyingly, one of the main characters in "Ex Machina" is revealed to be a de facto god.

-- Robotic Psychopath: Although he's frequently likened to Narcissus and is definitely autosexual (in the sense of being sexually attracted to oneself), Gallegher's robot Joe is more of a psychopath than a narcissist.
+- Robotic Psychopath: Although he's frequently likened to Narcissus and is definitely autosexual (in the sense of being sexually attracted to oneself), Gallegher's robot Joe also seems to legitimately have narcissistic personality disorder.
 The extent of his autocracy extends far beyond Second Law My Ass.